kapateldhruv/hiveuaparser/README.md

 # hiveuaparser
-user agent parser for apache hive
+This is user agent parser for apache hive.

 ## Credits
 Derived from https://github.com/tobie/ua-parser/tree/master/java